USATODAY/covid-variants/README.md

 Note there have been at least three URLs for this data.
 The data is getting more stable, but it's problematic.

-Some sample code to parse:
+Some sample code for parsing the JSON:

     import simplejson as json